software-development-project-1/software-development-project-1.github.io/material/backend-deployment.md

 Congratulations!
 You have now deployed your Spring application with a proper database to CSC/Rahti!

-To get the URL for your app go back to "Developer view > Topology".
+To get the URL for your app go back to "Topology" page.
 Click your application's "Open URL" shortcut or navigate to deployment's quick controls (navigation pane on the right) and scroll down to "Routes".
 It might take few minutes before you are able to access your deployment's URL in browser.

 ![Rahti URL](/assets/rahti/rahti-url.png)